t-mohit/Forge/README.md

 # Forge
-## Use DBINIT for initializing database
+## Use Localhost/Forge/DBINIT for initializing database